 Having a baby after age 33?
 Your longevity is looking good.

-A new study out of Boston University Medical Center found that women who are able to naturally get pregnant after age 33 tend to live longer.
+A new study out of Boston University School of Medicine found that women who are able to naturally get pregnant after age 33 tend to live longer.
 The genetic variants that allow for these later pregnancies seem to also facilitate long lifespans.

 “The natural ability to have a child at an older age likely indicates that a woman’s reproductive system is aging slowly, and therefore so is the rest of her body,” says Thomas Perls, MD, an author of the study.